hiiamboris/red-wiki/Red-Enhancement-Proposal.md

 # Red Design Decisions
 Red is not designed by committee.
 Nenad makes all design decisions.
 Having said that Nenad has demonstrated that he does not make design decisions in isolation.
 He frequently consults people on design decisions and has clearly taken their views into account.

-# The Red Proposal Process
+# The Red Enhancement Proposal Process
 There are five stages in the Red proposal process, namely:
 * Stage 1 - Proposal Development
 * Stage 2 - Indication of Community Support